Analysts Set Real Matters Inc. (TSE:REAL) Price Target at C$9.48

 Real Matters Inc. (TSE:REAL – Get Rating) has earned a consensus recommendation of “Hold” from the ten brokerages that are presently covering the stock, MarketBeat.com reports.
 Five equities research analysts have rated the stock with a hold recommendation and three have issued a buy recommendation on the company.
 The average 1-year price objective among brokers that have issued ratings on the stock in the last year is C$9.48.

 REAL has been the topic of several analyst reports.
-Raymond James decreased their price objective on Real Matters from C$18.00 to C$10.00 and set an “outperform” rating on the stock in a report on Monday, January 31st.
 Cormark decreased their price objective on Real Matters from C$14.00 to C$10.00 in a report on Thursday, November 18th.
-BMO Capital Markets decreased their price objective on Real Matters from C$9.00 to C$7.00 and set a “market perform” rating on the stock in a report on Monday, January 31st.
-TD Securities decreased their price objective on Real Matters from C$9.00 to C$6.50 and set a “hold” rating on the stock in a report on Monday, January 31st.
-Finally, Canaccord Genuity Group cut their target price on Real Matters from C$8.75 to C$6.00 and set a “buy” rating on the stock in a research note on Monday, January 31st.
+Scotiabank decreased their price objective on Real Matters from C$10.00 to C$8.00 in a report on Monday, January 31st.
+National Bankshares cut their target price on Real Matters from C$12.00 to C$10.00 and set a “sector perform” rating on the stock in a research note on Thursday, November 18th.
+Canaccord Genuity Group cut their target price on Real Matters from C$8.75 to C$6.00 and set a “buy” rating on the stock in a research note on Monday, January 31st.
+Finally, ATB Capital cut their target price on Real Matters from C$16.00 to C$13.00 and set an “outperform” rating on the stock in a research note on Monday, January 31st.

 REAL opened at C$5.07 on Friday.
 The company has a market cap of C$397.02 million and a P/E ratio of 11.55.
 The business’s 50-day moving average price is C$6.08 and its 200-day moving average price is C$8.34.
 The company has a current ratio of 4.32, a quick ratio of 4.23 and a debt-to-equity ratio of 4.83.
 Real Matters has a 12 month low of C$4.96 and a 12 month high of C$18.80.